burke/zeus/docs/message_format.md

 #### Spawn Worker message (`S`, `WorkerMonitor`)

-This is sent from the Master to the Worker and contains the Identifier of a new Worker to fork immediately.
+This is sent from the Coordinator to the Worker and contains the Identifier of a new Worker to fork immediately.

 Example: `S:test_environment`

 #### Spawn Command message (`C`, `ClientHandler`)

-This is sent from the Master to the Worker and contains the Identifier of a new Command to fork immediately.
+This is sent from the Coordinator to the Worker and contains the Identifier of a new Command to fork immediately.

 Example: `C:console`